eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* "XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples."
 		* XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
 The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.
 + Knowledge of sequence models and generative models.
++ Machine Learning Researcher
+	- LOCATION: New York
+	- DEPARTMENT: Trading and Research
+	- TEAM: Quantitative Research
+	- Machine learning is a critical pillar of Jane Street's global business, and our ever-changing trading environment serves as a unique, rapid-feedback platform for ML experimentation.
+	- Researchers at Jane Street are responsible for building models, strategies, and systems that price and trade a variety of financial instruments.
+As a mix of the trading and software engineering roles, this work involves many things: analyzing large datasets, building and testing models, creating new trading strategies, and writing the code that implements them.
+	- We’re looking for people to join the research team with deep ML experience in either an applied or academic context.
+A good candidate should have a ***deep understanding of a wide variety of ML techniques, and a passion for tinkering with model architectures, feature transformations, and hyperparameters to generate robust inferences***.
+We also want people who are good communicators, with the ability to quickly absorb the context of a new problem, carefully consider tradeoffs, and recommend possible solutions.
+	- As an ML researcher, your expertise will also shape the firm's future ML developments including hiring new ML researchers, attending conferences, teaching techniques to teammates, and setting firmwide goals.
+	- Base salary is $250,000 - $300,000.
+Base salary is only one part of Jane Street total compensation, which includes an annual discretionary bonus.
 + skill set:
 	- We're looking for a Research Scientist to join Snap Inc!
 You'll work closely with our Research team to work on innovative problems that unlock new experiences for our users through computer vision, machine learning and graphics.
 Working closely with researchers and our engineering teams, you will develop technologies empowering our users and creators improving improving the experience on Snapchat for millions of people every day.
 In addition to impacting the company via products, researchers are encouraged to publish their results in top-tier journals and conferences.
 	- Beyond the application and interviews, Research Scientist candidates should prepare to provide detailed supporting materials including a research statement, references, biography, and a 60-minute presentation during the evaluation process.